mmichlin66/mmichlin66.github.io/mimbl/service-pub-sub.md

 ---
 layout: mimbl-guide
 unit: 6
-title: Publishing and Subscribing to Services
+title: "Mimbl Guide: Publishing and Subscribing to Services"
 ---

 # Mimbl Guide: Publishing and Subscribing to Services